Mohamedredaaa/120-days-of-data-engineering/README.md

   - Final presentation with insights.

 ---
+### **What’s Next After the 120 Days?**
+After completing the **120-Day Data Engineering Roadmap**, it’s time to put your skills into practice!
+Start building real-world projects with **[Data Engineering Projects Repository](https://github.com/garage-education/data-engineering-projects)**.
+This repo is packed with hands-on projects to help you solidify your knowledge, experiment with new tools, and showcase your expertise.

+The roadmap is just the beginning—let’s keep learning, building, and innovating! 🌟

 This **120-day roadmap** provides a **comprehensive and structured approach** to becoming a data engineer, with **detailed daily tasks**, **weekly goals**, and **monthly capstone projects**.
 Let me know if you need further